Hawkgirl (Kendra Saunders): Fictional character biography

-Kendra Saunders was a young latina woman who committed suicide.
+Kendra Saunders was a young Latina woman who died by suicide.
 When Kendra's soul left her body, that of her grandfather's first cousin Shiera Sanders Hall, the Golden Age Hawkgirl and Carter Hall's wife entered it, making Kendra a walk-in.
 Her grandfather, former OSS agent and globe-trotting adventurer Speed Saunders, recognized this, in part due to a change in eye color, and encouraged his granddaughter to embrace her destiny as the "new" Hawkgirl.

 Kendra had a daughter named Mia, who is not shown but mentioned.

 Still believing herself to be Kendra, she debuted as a hero using the original Hawkgirl's equipment and set out in search of a being called the Fate-Child (actually her own reincarnated son, Hector Hall).
 This led to a meeting with the Justice Society and Kendra's induction to that team.

 She currently has all of Kendra's memories, but almost none of Shiera's save for fighting experiences.
 This creates tension with Hawkman since he remembers all of their past lives together and believes they are destined for each other.
 Kendra has been presented as a very troubled young woman, haunted by the murder of her parents by a corrupt cop and confused by her jumble of memories and feelings.
 She has operated as Hawkman's partner but only recently begun to actually admit her attraction to him.
 The truth about Kendra's identity was eventually revealed to her by the angel Zauriel.

 She is one of the heroes who fought in space during the Rann-Thanagar War.
 Following the events of Infinite Crisis, a Zeta Beam transporter malfunction injured many of the superheroes in space, including Hawkgirl, causing her to grow over twenty feet tall.
 Some time later, her proper stature restored, Kendra was shown living in St. Roch, Louisiana, working in Stonechat Museum and protecting the city as Hawkgirl.

 She is also a returning member of the new Justice League, having effectively served with the team when the original members were previously missing.
 A brewing relationship between Hawkgirl and Red Arrow became one of the major subplots in the series though it appears to have ended.
 Hawkgirl is now 100% Kendra Saunders.
 Shiera Sanders' soul left Kendra's body and moved on to the afterlife.
-Shiera hopes her passing on will finally remove the curse of Hath-Set.
+Shiera hopes her death will finally remove the curse of Hath-Set.